 Given the impact of Covid - 19, the Group proceeded with a further assessment of impairment indicators on the various segments it operates.
-Despite the effect of Covid 19 during the three month period as compared to the assumptions used in the respective impairment tests prepared for the year ended 31 December 2020, management concluded that no further impairment losses need to be recorded.
-However, management will continue to monitor the developments for the rest of the year and adjust their estimates accordingly.
-(Notes 7, 10 & 12)
+Despite the effect of Covid - 19 during the six-month period, management assessed the assumptions used during the impairment tests conducted for the consolidated financial statements for the year ended 31 December 2020 and concluded that they are still valid and thus no impairment charge is required.